Post

 \[\pm2qyy^{\prime} \leq |\pm 2qyy^{\prime}| = |q||2yy^{\prime}| \leq |q|z.\]

-Using this result along with $-p \leq |p|$ and applying inequality ($\ref{eqn:inequalities}$a) to the term $2yy^{\prime}$ in equation ($\ref{eqn:z_prime}$), we get:
+Using this result, along with $-p \leqp$, and applying inequality ($\ref{eqn:inequalities}$a) to the term $2yy^{\prime}$ in Eq. ($\ref{eqn:z_prime}$), we get

 \[z^{\prime} \leq z + 2|p|{y^{\prime}}^2 + |q|z\]

-Since ${y^{\prime}}^2 \leq y^2 + {y^{\prime}}^2 = z$, we obtain:
+Since ${y^{\prime}}^2 \leq y^2 + {y^{\prime}}^2 = z$, this leads to

 \[z^{\prime} \leq (1 + 2|p| + |q|)z\]

-If we denote the function in parentheses as $h = 1 + 2|p| + |q|$, we have:
+Letting the function in the parenthesis be $h = 1 + 2p+q$, we have

 \[z^{\prime} \leq hz \quad \forall x \in I \label{eqn:inequality_6a}\tag{6a}\]

-Similarly, from equations ($\ref{eqn:z_prime}$) and ($\ref{eqn:inequalities}$), we get:
+In the same way, from Eqs. ($\ref{eqn:z_prime}$) and ($\ref{eqn:inequalities}$), we get

 \[\begin{align*} -z^{\prime} &= -2yy^{\prime} + 2p{y^{\prime}}^2 + 2qyy^{\prime} \\ &\leq z + 2|p|z + |q|z = hz \end{align*} \label{eqn:inequality_6b}\tag{6b}\]

-These two inequalities ($\ref{eqn:inequality_6a}$) and ($\ref{eqn:inequality_6b}$) are equivalent to:
+These two inequalities, ($\ref{eqn:inequality_6a}$) and ($\ref{eqn:inequality_6b}$), are equivalent to the following inequalities:

 \[z^{\prime} - hz \leq 0, \qquad z^{\prime} + hz \geq 0 \label{eqn:inequalities_7}\tag{7}\]